pyflosic/pyflosic/examples/linear_scaling/README.md

 # Note: O(N) method, linear scaling

 This method is different from the orginal Pederson FLO-SIC method.
+The O(N) method is based on the sparsity of the density matrix based on localization.
 The FODs are optimized within the SCF cycle (FOD In-SCF optimization).

 * FODs are optimized for spin up/down separately